AdaCore/gnatstudio/docs/users_guide/projects.rst

 the switches for the appropriate scenario (see :ref:`The_Project_Properties_Editor`).

-There is one limitation on what GPS can do with scenario variables: although `gnatmake` and `gprbuild` can use scenario variables whose default value is other than static string (for example, a concatenation or the value of another scenario variable), GPS cannot edit such a project graphically, though such projects load correctly.
+There is one limitation on what GPS can do with scenario variables: although :program`gnatmake` and :program:`gprbuild` can use scenario variables whose default value is something other than static string (for example, a concatenation or the value of another scenario variable), GPS cannot edit such a project graphically, though such projects load correctly.

 .. index:: project; creating scenario variables